 How to H.E.A.R. (from God)

 A method of Bible reading and journaling.
-H.E.A.R. can be used with any daily Bible reading plan.

 Get to a place where you can focus and read the daily Scripture passage several times.
 From the passage of Scripture you read, highlight one or two verses that stick out.
 Write them down, and even consider rewriting the verse(s) in your own words.